pchoi-edr/TechEngr-C360-LOS-API-V1.1/request-response-structure.md

   human-readable string that describes the nature of either the API endpoint or the specific response.
-This is currently for descriptive purposes and to facilitate debugging client applications, but EDR may decide to assign permanent meaning to this field in the future.
+This is currently for descriptive purposes and to facilitate debugging client applications, but LightBox may decide to assign permanent meaning to this field in the future.
 It should be treated as an opaque string by your application, and this specification neither defines its values nor guarantees they will not